annotell/public-docs/docs-src/docs/kognic-io/overview.md

 )
 ```

-### Frames (sequential inputs)
+### Frames (sequential scenes)
-Sequential inputs deal with a list of Frame objects instead of a single Frame object.
-In addition, Frame objects associated with sequential inputs have three additional parameters not present in their non-sequential Frame counterparts: `frame_id`, `relative_timestamp` and `metadata`.
+Sequential scenes deal with a list of Frame objects instead of a single Frame object.
+In addition, Frame objects associated with sequential scenes have three additional parameters not present in their non-sequential Frame counterparts: `frame_id`, `relative_timestamp` and `metadata`.

 The sequential relationship is expressed via the ordering of the Frame objects in the `frames` list